 Midwestern Vascular Surgical Society Programs for Fellows/Residents and Medical Students

-Plans are underway for the 4th Annual MVSS Medical Student Education and Participation Program, “Introducing Vascular Surgery as a Career Choice” to be held prior to the start of Midwestern Vascular 2018 in St. Louis.
+The 4th Annual MVSS Medical Student Education and Participation Program, “Introducing Vascular Surgery as a Career Choice” to be held Wednesday, September 12, 2018 one day prior to Midwestern Vascular 2018 at the Chase Park Plaza Royal Sonesta Hotel in S. Louis.

-The primary goal of the program is to introduce the specialty of vascular surgery as a career choice to Students.
-The program provides an excellent opportunity for student learners of all levels (first year medical students to fourth year medical students) to meet other learners with similar interests and provides an opportunity to meet members and leaders of the Midwestern Vascular Surgical Society.
-The primary training objective is to introduce vascular surgery simulation and skills training to medical students as a vehicle to enhance their educational experience during Medical School and help direct them towards consideration of a career in vascular surgery.
+The primary goal of the program is to introduce the specialty of vascular surgery as a career choice to students.
+The program provides an excellent opportunity for student learners of all levels (first year medical students to fourth year medical students) to meet other learners with similar interests and provides students with the opportunity to meet members and leaders of the Midwestern Vascular Surgical Society (MWVSS).
+The primary training objective is to introduce vascular surgery simulation and skills training to medical students as a vehicle to enhance their educational experience during medical school and help direct them towards consideration of a career in vascular surgery.